 Figure 1.13.
-Length/Weight Data Form
+Old Length/Weight Data Form (left).
+New Length/Weight Data Form (Right).

-1.22 Sinistral Pacific Halibut (Left-eyed)
+1.23 Sinistral Pacific Halibut (Left-eyed)

 If you come across (or are presented with) a sinistral Pacific halibut, collect both otoliths and all associated information.
 Place the otoliths inside a tag recovery envelope (NOT in an otolith box) and record as much information as possible on the tag envelope (see Tag Recovery).
 Send the sealed and completed envelope to IPHC headquarters with your package.